tj-wells/coti-docker-method/README.md

 # Automatic/Manual Updates

-Unless you have specified a version number, this setup performs updates automatically, so that your node stays up to date when new <a href="https://github.com/coti-io/coti-node/releases" target="_blank">Coti releases</a> are made available.
+Unless you have specified a version number, this setup will perform updates automatically, so that your node stays up to date when new <a href="https://github.com/coti-io/coti-node/releases" target="_blank">Coti releases</a> are made available.

 If you want to bypass the automatic updates, you can do so by specifying the `VERSION` variable in the `.env` file.

-- For example, to run version 3.1.3 of the Coti node, add the line `VERSION="3.1.3"` into your `.env` file.
+- For example, if you wanted run version 3.1.3 of the Coti node, you can add the line `VERSION="3.1.3"` into your `.env` file.

 Please check the <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">Dockerhub registry</a> for a list of the available versions.